Please be aware that this is not another blog to tell you how to write your CV and Cover Letter.

 - English level.
 Do I know what is it really?
 Please do not rely on exams you have done in your country.
 Are you able to communicate?
 Can you understand the Irish accent?

-- Don’t know anybody?
+- Who do I know?
 Connect with groups: online and offline

-- Don’t know which city is best for me.
+- Which city is best for me?
 Do your research, ask questions

 How do I know I am making progress?
 It may feel slow at the beginning and you think you are not getting anywhere.